 The Double Pendulum Principle

-The double pendulum effect when towing is always due to the combined interaction of many factors.
-The major ones include the relative weights of the tow vehicle versus the caravan, the distance of the tow hitch from the vehicle's rear axle, and the tow ball mass: all in association with external influences such as gusting side winds, overtaking too fast, a change in camber, veering off the side of the road or steering overcompensation.
+The double pendulum effect when towing is almost always due to the combined interaction of many factors.
+The major ones include the relative weights of the tow vehicle versus the caravan, the distance of the tow hitch from the vehicle's rear axle, and the tow ball mass.
+All interact with external force/influences such as gusting side winds, wind gusts from overtaking or overtaken trucks, cornering too fast, a sudden and major change in road camber, veering off the side of the road or steering overcompensation.
 Excess speed is always a major factor.

 There are some quite frightening dashcam videos available online showing the double pendulum effect in operation on towed caravans.
 Visit our Caravan Rollover page to view three of them.